namitasathish/IPL-Winner-Prediction/README.md

 This ML project predicts the winner of an IPL match based on match context such as the teams, venue, toss details, and more.

-The system is trained on real IPL match data and enables users to interactively select match conditions to receive winner predictions with a confidence score.
+The system is trained on real IPL match data and enables users to interactively select match conditions to receive winner predictions

 ## Working